Skip to main content

 Development behavior

-• Service worker/source changes are tracked and can trigger hard extension reload.
+• Extension.js tracks service worker/source changes and can trigger hard extension reload.

 • Manifest changes affecting background entries can trigger restart-required diagnostics.